 Off-site storage: Some of our records (plans and microfilms) are held off-site and we require at least 2 working days notice to retrieve them.

-Preservation Programme: In addition to the maintenance works over the summer of 2017, we're running a preservation programme which means some records that you could view on demand previously, are now subject to 3 days notice before they are available to view in the searchroom, or for our staff to use to answer enquiries.
-Please see this document for a full list, but the most popular records that this affects are:
+Preservation Programme: We're running a preservation programme which means some records are subject to 3 days notice before they are available to view in the searchroom, or for our staff to use to answer enquiries.

 We don’t want you to be disappointed that you can’t see a document when you visit so, pre-ordering more than 3 days in advance is strongly advised.

 Location and Access

 Our search room is inside the Palace of Westminster (the Houses of Parliament).

 The nearest Underground station is Westminster, on the District, Circle and Jubilee Lines.
 Buses stop near Parliament Square in Victoria Street and in Whitehall.
 Bus and Underground services provide good connections to the nearest main line railway stations at Victoria, Waterloo and Charing Cross.

 There is no parking available at the Houses of Parliament, but there is a public underground car park at Abingdon Green, less than a minute's walk away.
 The Houses of Parliament are inside the London congestion charging zone.

 Please note, the searchroom can be accessed by wheelchair users, but please contact us in advance if you have any specific requirements.